vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

   rare and relatively mild compared to last winter.
 The only bleeding I recorded was in response to a floss pick pressure test, which is a good way to discover and act on issues before bleeding in the wild.

+## 2026-04-08 (off-cycle floss pick pressure testing)

+On Wednesday 2026-04-08, while flossing with the floss pick after my second meal, I did floss pick pressure testing.
+The pressure pain in all interdental gaps subsided within about a minute or two.
+Relatively speaking, the upper right interdental gaps, which were earliest in my sequence, had pressure pain for the longest, but even the maximum was about two minutes so overall things seem good.